Home

 As for the kids remaining with the parent who had primary residence, they may miss their elder sibling.
 This does not mean however their relationship to the elder sibling has ended, but circumstances do dictate a different structure – a reality that must be faced.
 These parents must realize a child with a foot in two families has different pushes and pulls and help all their children live within that reality so that as they get older, they too learn that negotiation skills and compromise can make life’s challenges manageable.

-Whether or not your child chooses to live with the other parent, the following articles can give you more insight on the parenting issues that you may face after divorce:
+Whether or not your child chooses to live with the other parent, there will still be challenges to overcome.
+These articles can help:

 Children and Parent Separation